bigchaindb/site/_src/_partners/ipdb.md

 header: hero-ipdb.jpg
 ---

-IPDB is a global database for everyone, everywhere.
-It is built with identity and creators in mind.
-It allows the management of personal data, reputation, and privacy, along with secure attribution, metadata, licensing, and links to media files.
-It’s also flexible: the ultimate applications are up to users' imaginations, for everything from equal-opportunity banking to energy innovation.
+IPDB  —  the Interplanetary Database  —  is made up of two parts: a blockchain-style database for the world computer and a not-for-profit foundation that guides it.
+The IPDB foundation provides governance for the database, guiding its growth and allowing it to respond to any challenges it faces.

-To make this a reality, the IPDB Foundation will research and implement a decentralized database platform and governance model that allows the decentralized, permanent storage of data independent of a central entity, that anyone can use.
+The foundation’s members are the caretakers, and each runs a server node that stores and validates transactions.
+Together these nodes make up the IPDB database.
+IPDB offers a public platform for trust, backed by the reputation of the caretakers.